ibm-cloud-docs/satellite/storage-spectrum-scale.md

 	* Make sure your system is configured for the desired default route if you have more than one clustering network.
 	* Make sure that default route has a path to the public network, possibly via NAT or VPN.

-1. Start IBM Spectrum Scale nodes and verify that it is running.
-If there is an issue with the portability layer, you can [rebuild the portability layer](#rebuilding-the-portability-layer).
+1. Start IBM Spectrum Scale nodes and verify that they are running.
+If there is an issue with the portability layer, you can [rebuild the portability layer](#ess-ts-rebuild).

 1. [Mount your file system remotely and verify that it is running on all worker nodes](https://www.ibm.com/docs/en/spectrum-scale/5.1.0?topic=system-mounting-remote-gpfs-file){: external}.
 Run the `mmcluster` command on both the local and remote IBM Spectrum Scale cluster.